dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### account

 A `principal` can have multiple accounts.
 Each account of a `principal` is identified by a 32-byte string called `subaccount`.
-Therefore an account corresponds to a pair `(principal, subaccount)`.
+Therefore, an account corresponds to a pair `(principal, subaccount)`.

 The account identified by the subaccount with all bytes set to 0 is the _default account_ of the `principal`.